Data Compression and Huffman Tree

 ?

-Yes, we can.
-This is called variable-length encoding.
+Yes, this is called variable-length encoding.
 For example:

 a